sketchplugins/plugin-directory/README.md

 **Note:** if you want to add yours, just open an issue with the URL, or send a pull request.

+- [6Spiral](https://github.com/matej-marjanovic/6Spiral-Sketch-Plugin), by Matej Marjanovic: 6Spiral is a sketch plugin to draw spiral shapes (archimedean and logarithmic spirals) and it also allows you to convert the 2D spirals into 3D-like helix shapes at a specified isometric angle.
 - [7 Columns Calendar Creator](https://lstore.graphics/plugins/calendar/), by lstore.graphics: An easy-to-use plugin that allows you to generate a 7 Columns Calendar for any month
 - [Abstract](https://www.goabstract.com/), by Abstract: Abstract is a file management and version control tool for Sketch files
 - [Ace Jump](https://github.com/turbobabr/sketch-ace-jump), by Andrey Shakhmin: Quickly focus on various inspector's fields like font size, font weight and text/fill color using shortcuts.